chbrown/ggplot/docs/contributing.md

 ## Getting Started
 To start, let's reimplement a geom that we all know and love `geom_point`.
 It's pretty straightforward - it's going to take some x and y coordinates and make a scatterplot.
 You can look at the code here:

 ```
 import matplotlib.pyplot as plt
-from .geom import geom
+from .base import geom_base

 class geom_point(geom):
     VALID_AES = ['x', 'y', 'size', 'color', 'alpha', 'shape', 'marker', 'label', 'cmap']

     def plot_layer(self, layer):
         layer = {k: v for k, v in layer.items() if k in self.VALID_AES}
         layer.update(self.manual_aes)

         if "size" in layer:
           layer["s"] = layer["size"]
           del layer["size"]

         if "cmap" in layer:
           layer["c"] = layer["color"]
           del layer["color"]

         plt.scatter(**layer)
 ```

 ### Imports
 The first thing you probably noticed is the imports.
 First, we imported `pyplot` as `plt` since this is the regular convention. `ggplot` uses `pyplot` for (nearly) all plots (as opposed to axes).
 This makes things simple and keeps the geoms focused only on doing 1 thing.

 The second thing we import is the `geom` object.
 We'll go into more detail on this in a second.

 ```
 import matplotlib.pyplot as plt
-from .geom import geom
+from .base import geom_base
 ```

 ### Inheriting from `geom`
 As mentioned previously, all of our `geom_*` and `stat_*` (for the time being) inherit from `geom`.
 Each of our geoms inherits from the `geom` object.
 This is going to give it the delightful `+` properties that make it possible to magically add layers together.

 In addition, it keeps things easy so that when it comes time to render the plot, all of our plot operations are done using the same type of object.
 ```
-from .geom import geom
+from .base import geom_base
 ```

 ### Defining the `aes`